April 11, 2024

-The most popular software & technical tools users picked on MuchSkills (2022 Update)
+The most popular software & technical tools users picked on MuchSkills (2024 Update)

 Noel Braganza

-The most popular software & technical tools users picked on MuchSkills (2022 Update)
+The most popular software & technical tools users picked on MuchSkills (2024 Update)

-It’s almost two years since we went live with MuchSkills, and the list of technical skills and softwares that our users have selected to help them succeed at work has grown exponentially.
+It’s almost five years since we went live with MuchSkills, and the list of technical skills and softwares that our users have selected to help them succeed at work has grown exponentially.
 It's been a long way since the initial launch on the amazing Product Hunt community, and the energy we have received from our users and the community has been amazing.

 It’s just the sort of energy our team needs to keep delivering new and improved features to our product by helping those who are developing a skills matrix for themselves or their team to do more.

-On MuchSkills, our users have listed more than 67,000 skills and softwares they use to succeed at their job.
+On MuchSkills, our users have listed more than 370,000 skills and softwares they use to succeed at their job.
 We’ve already written a blog on the most popular hard and soft skills and thought it would be fun to list the most popular softwares and tools too.

 So here goes.
 Do remember that we are only highlighting the TOP tools listed on MuchSkills.
-If you want to know what came in second or third, write to us at wow@muchskills.com
+If you want to know what came in second or third, write to us at wow@muchskills.com or check the bottom of the page.

 🥁 Drum roll - here are the results